$^{12}$C(e,e'pN) Measurements of Short Range Correlations in the Tensor-to-Scalar Interaction Transition Region

 CLAS utilized a toroidal magnetic field and six independent sets of drift chambers (DCs) \cite{Mestayer:2000we}, time-of-flight (TOF) scintillation counters~\cite{Smith:1999ii}, Cherenkov counters (CCs) \cite{Adams:2001kk}, and electromagnetic calorimeters (EC)~\cite{Amarian:2001zs} for charged particle detection and identification.
 Charged particle momenta were inferred from their reconstructed trajectories within the magnetic field.
 Electrons were identified by requiring a signal in the CC, as well as a characteristic energy deposition in the EC.
 Protons were identified through correlations between momentum and flight time.
 The TOF and DC polar angular acceptance was $8^\circ \leq \theta \leq 140^\circ$ and the azimuthal angular acceptance ranged from 50\% at small polar angles to 80\% at larger polar angles.
 The EC and CC polar angular acceptance was limited to $<45^\circ$.

-Neutrons with momenta of $200$--$1000$ MeV/c were detected in the TOF counters by requiring a hit with energy deposition above threshold (nominally $8$~MeVee), no matching charged-particle track in the drift chambers and a TOF that corresponds to $\beta < 0.75$.
+Neutrons with momenta of $200$--$1000$ MeV/c were detected in the TOF counters by requiring a hit with energy deposition above threshold (nominally $8$~MeV electron equivalent, or MeVee), no matching charged-particle track (or partial track) in the drift chambers, and a TOF that corresponded to $\beta < 0.75$.
 We only considered hits reconstructed inside a fiducial region that excluded 10~cm from the ends of all scintillator paddles.
-Our results are not sensitive to the exact use of 10~cm.
+Our results are not sensitive to the exact exclusion region.
 Neutron momenta were determined by time-of-flight, with a typical resolution of 25--40~MeV/c.
+This is the first work to measure recoil neutrons in CLAS.

 The neutron detection efficiency was determined using the over-constrained $d(e,e'p)n$ and $d(e,e'pn)$ reactions.
-The efficiency was extracted for different TOF energy deposition thresholds in the range of $4$--$10$ MeVee and as a function of the recoil neutron momentum determined by the $d(e,e'p)n$ reaction.
+The efficiency was extracted for different TOF energy deposition thresholds in the range of $4$--$10$ MeV electron-equivalent (MeVee, i.e., events where the neutron-induced signal measured in the TOF bar is higher than that produced by an electron that deposited $4$--$10$ MeV in that bar), and as a function of the recoil neutron momentum determined by the $d(e,e'p)n$ reaction.
 For momenta above 400~MeV/c, the typical efficiency was 4--5\%.
 Between 200 and 400~MeV/c, the efficiency was somewhat lower, approximately 2--3\%.
-We verified that the charged particle veto efficiency, using the DC tracking system, results in a negligible fraction of identified neutrons that are in fact charged particles that were not reconstructed in the DC tracking system.
+We verified that the charged-particle veto efficiency, using the DC tracking system, resulted in a negligible fraction of charged particles mis-identified as neutrons due to tracking inefficiencies.
+Measured neutron yields are always shown after efficiency corrections.
 See online supplementary materials for additional details on the neutron identification, detection efficiency, and momentum reconstruction resolution.